-On October 20, 2017, the Company adopted of a Supplement Equity Incentive Plan (the "Supplemental EIP").
+On or about October 20, 2017, the Company adopted of a Supplement Equity Incentive Plan (the "Supplemental EIP").

-The TSX Venture Exchange having granted conditional approval of the Supplemental EIP, the Board of Directors approved that plan and reserved 8,707,010 common shares as the maximum number of common shares that may be issued under the Supplemental EIP.
-Shareholders should note that the number of shares reserved for options under the Option Plan and the number of shares reserved for other forms of equity based incentive compensation under the Supplemental EIP cannot exceed 10% of the Company's issued and outstanding common shares.
-The implementation of the Supplemental EIP is conditional upon receiving for approval of its shareholders at its next shareholder meeting.
-3,800,000 restricted share units will be issued under the Supplemental EIP upon shareholder approval, all to directors or officers of Noble or to the entities through which directors or officers provide their services to Noble.
+The Board of Directors and approved the plan and reserved 8,707,010 common shares as the maximum number of common shares that may be issued under the Supplemental EIP.
+However, The number of shares reserved for options under the Option Plan and the number of shares reserved for other forms of equity based incentive compensation under the Supplemental EIP cannot exceed 10% of the Company's issued and outstanding common shares.
+The Supplemental EIP was approved at the annual shareholder meeting on February 28, 2018 (the "Meeting").